Home > Resources

 Veterans who have served our country have always been important to your country.
 Those of you who served in the military need to know all about the benefits they have.

-We can help you learn how to use your VA benefits to make your home more comfortable, and a walk-in tub can be a great addition to making your life a lot better.
+We can help you learn how to use your VA benefits to make your home more comfortable, and a walk-in tub can be a great addition to making your life better.

 Does the VA Pay for Walk-In Tubs?

-US Department of Veterans Affairs offers some grants and aids for financial assistance, and that can be used for the purchase and installation of the walk-in tub.
+The US Department of Veterans Affairs offers some grants and aids for financial assistance that can be used for the purchase and installation of the walk-in tub.

 The Veteran Affairs offers three different house modification grants for disabled veterans: